-- The new program must be completed with a minimum of 45 quarter hours or 30 semester hours of graduate credit.
+- The new program must be completed with a minimum of 30 semester hours or 45 quarter hours of graduate credit.

-- The seven year rule for completing the program requirements starts with the quarter that the student first registers for courses required by the new program.
+- The seven year rule for completing the program requirements starts with the semester or quarter that the student first registers for courses required by the new program.

 - Only one "fresh start" will be granted to a graduate student at Wright State University.